Regularized and Smooth Double Core Tensor Factorization for Heterogeneous Data: Experimental Results

-{ Regarding the selection of the number of subjects $M$, we note that too small $M$ may not have the power to distinguish between the proposed method and the Tucker method.
-In practice, if subjects (clusters) are based on categorical variables, then we can apply the existing categories, and $M$ is known.
-However, if clustering is based on a continuous variable, we can apply the quantiles of the continuous variable to determine $M$ and categorize dataset evenly.
-We then select the number of clusters through a grid search, similar to the selection of $\lambda_i$ and $R_i$.
-See \citep{wang2010consistent} for a consistent selection of the number of clusters in more general settings. }
+Regarding the selection of the number of subjects $M$, we note that a rather small $M$ may not be adequately ``powered" to distinguish between the proposed method and the Tucker method.
+In practice, if subjects (clusters) are based on categorical variables, then we can use existing categories, and hence $M$ is known.
+However, if clustering is based on a continuous variable, we can apply the quantiles of the continuous variable to determine $M$ and ``quantize" the dataset accordingly; see, \citep{wang2010consistent}.

-{ In the implementation of S-DCOT, we use the average of $10$ multiple Gaussian kernels with various hyper-parameters to define $s_{i_n,j_n}^h$.
-The choice of a Gaussian kernel is due to the better empirical performance obtained, compared to other possibilities.
-We set $c_{i_n, j_n}$ to $0.8$ if fibers belong to same clusters (subjects) and $0.2$ otherwise.
-The Kronecker-product similarity function is defined as in \eqref{eq:hypergraph-miss}.
-The smoothing functions are normalized such that $\sum_{j_1\cdots j_N} s^h_{i_1\cdots i_N, j_1\cdots j_N} =1$. }